Meet Our Faculty: Rachael Bateman

 About

-I was born and raised in the Cleveland, Ohio area (go Browns and Buckeyes!) and moved to Southern Maryland in 2006 for a position as a science teacher at Henry E. Lackey High School.
+I was born and raised in the Cleveland, Ohio area (go Browns, Buckeyes, and Guardians!) and moved to Southern Maryland in 2006 to teach science at Henry E. Lackey High School.
 (Go Chargers, too!)
-I worked at Lackey from 2006 to 2020 and taught a variety of science courses including earth systems, biology, chemistry, AP chemistry, AP environmental science, and AP biology.
-I began working at CSM as an adjunct teaching zoology in 2011, and in the fall of 2020, I began teaching full-time at CSM as an assistant professor in the School of Health and Science.
+I worked at Lackey from 2006 to 2020, teaching a variety of science courses including earth systems, biology, chemistry, AP chemistry, AP environmental science, and AP biology.

 Educational Background